 NYC COMMUNITY: When it comes to combating poverty and building community, Jones is one of the most active philanthropists in the NYC area.
 He has given $1 million or more to more than 45 different organizations that provide programs for New York’s most disadvantaged and vulnerable populations.
-In total, he funds about 200 poverty-fighting organizations in New York that the Robin Hood Foundation has deemed the most effective, and made $146 million in grants to these organizations in 2011 alone, supporting programs that include provide meals and housing, domestic abuse prevention, victim assistance, legal aid, health initiatives, career development, and direct relief.
+In total, he funds about 200 poverty-fighting organizations in New York through the Robin Hood Foundation, amounting to $146 million in grants to these organizations in 2011 alone.
+These programs include ones that provide meals and housing, domestic abuse prevention, victim assistance, legal aid, health initiatives, career development, and direct relief.

-INCOME INEQUALITY: A relatively new cause for Jones, he's hit the ground running with the launch of Just Capital, a nonprofit created in partnership with Deepak Chopra, with the goal of reducing income inequality by ranking companies based on how they treat the environment, their employees, and society as a whole.
+INCOME INEQUALITY: Jones launched Just Capital, a nonprofit created in partnership with Deepak Chopra, with the goal of reducing income inequality by ranking companies based on how they treat the environment, their employees, and society as a whole.
 The idea is to pressure companies into a greater sense of stewardship, and help influence consumers in choosing the services and products of companies that have a positive impact on society.

 LOOKING FORWARD: As a major proponent of charter schools, look for Jones to expand his giving in education outside the New York area, and perhaps get more involved with programs that seek to turn around public schools as well.
 He has also focused mostly on younger children, so look for him to start supporting more programs that are geared toward high school students and higher education.

-Jones also might get more involved in the environment and global development.
-Jones serves as chairman of the board at the Everglades Foundation and is a former chairman of the National Fish and Wildlife Foundation.
-These outfits don't appear to have been supported as of yet, but modest sums have gone elsewhere.
-On the global development front, Jones has given to a handful of UK based children's poverty outfits.
+Jones may also get more involved in the environment and global development.
+He serves as chairman of the board at the Everglades Foundation and is a former chairman of the National Fish and Wildlife Foundation.

 The Paul Tudor Jones Family Foundation